 The Ocotillo Poetry Slam, founded in 2004 by Teresa Dawn Driver, takes place at Café Passe (415 North Fourth Avenue) as a monthly event.
 Ocotillo also partners with Tucson Youth Poetry Slam, which was founded in 2010.
 Young poets are now organizing and running the show themselves, possibly in response to the large number of ethnic studies and anti-immigrant laws exerting influence on what they can learn about and discuss in the school system here in Arizona.

-For the seriously bookish visitor (which you, reader, doubtlessly are), the Tucson Festival of Books, held March 10 and 11, is probably the ideal time for a literary visit to the city to experience workshops, readings, and panels of every sort held on the UA’s campus during students’ spring break.
+For the seriously bookish visitor (which you, reader, doubtlessly are), the Tucson Festival of Books, held in March, is probably the ideal time for a literary visit to the city to experience workshops, readings, and panels of every sort held on the UA’s campus during students’ spring break.
 Though the festival is only three years old, it’s among the largest literary festivals in the country, with over a hundred thousand attendees and over four hundred fifty participating authors.
 Notable authors scheduled to participate in 2012 are T.C.
 Boyle, Alice Hoffman, Sebastian Junger, Elmore Leonard, Richard Russo, and Lisa See.
 Hundreds of exhibitors, including many of the presses and journals mentioned above, have booths selling publications and books, lead workshops for adults and children, and sell local, delicious food.
 I go to see the names that I love, particularly poets and smaller press authors with lower profiles.
 You can wait in line to see the big names, too, but my strategy is to lay low and try to catch up to one or more of them at bars or restaurants after the events.

 Feeding and Watering